hfour/ctsc/README.md

 The package must have at least the following configuration in tsconfig:

-* include - must be an array of directories to include
+* include - must be an array of directories or files to include
-* compilerOptions.outDir
+* compilerOptions.outDir - must exist and be a target output directory

-* its dependencies must be referenced in package.json
+and its workspace dependencies must be referenced in package.json `dependencies` or `devDependencies`

 Then you can use it with [wsrun](https://github.com/whoeverest/wsrun)